bnb-chain/greenfield-docs/docs/guide/core-concept/cross-chain/sdk.md

 [Greenfield-Contracts](https://github.com/bnb-chain/greenfield-contracts) library, which implements the cross-chain communication functionality.
-By providing a user-friendly interface to the underlying interface, the SDK simplifies the development process and enables developers to create and manage a variety of greenfield resources, like bucket, group, and object on EVM-compatible chains, like BNBChain and opBNB, through smart contract directly.
+By providing a user-friendly interface to the underlying interface, the SDK simplifies the development process and enables developers to create and manage a variety of greenfield resources, like bucket, group, and object on EVM-compatible chains, like BSC and opBNB, through smart contract directly.

 The SDK is organized into four primary parts: `BaseApp`, `BucketApp`, `ObjectApp`, and `GroupApp`.
 These components serve as the building blocks for developers.
 The `BaseApp` serves as the foundation for the other three